raystack/firehose/docs/docs/guides/create_firehose.md

    - The timestamp column is needed incase of partition table.
 It can be generated at the time of ingestion by setting the config.
 Please refer to config `SINK_BIGQUERY_ADD_EVENT_TIMESTAMP_ENABLE` in [depot bigquery sink config section](https://github.com/odpf/depot/blob/main/docs/reference/configuration/bigquery-sink.md#sink_bigquery_add_event_timestamp_enable)
 - Google cloud credential with some bigquery permission is required to run this sink.

+## Create a Bigtable sink

+- it requires the following environment  [variables](https://github.com/odpf/depot/blob/main/docs/reference/configuration/bigtable.md) ,which are required by ODPF Depot library, to be set along with the generic firehose variables.

 If you'd like to connect to a sink which is not yet supported, you can create a new sink by following the [contribution guidelines](../contribute/contribution.md)